 Let the Student Play an Important Role in Your Report

 When you write a student’s progress report, it is imperative to involve the student as much as possible.
-Try to understand their personal understanding and learning goals.
+Try to understand their understanding and learning goals.
 Although they are preschoolers with developing minds, try and talk to them, they might have some interesting ideas that might inspire your assessment, get to know their strong areas, and what requires some improvement.

 This will help you authenticate your understanding and comments for the student by giving them the authority to judge their progress independently.